dasilvajm/vllm-tools/NaviDemoSetup.md

 sudo modprobe amdgpu
 ```
 <br>
-If ROCm is properly installed, confirm that ROCm identifies all of the Navi48 GPUs installed]
+If ROCm is properly installed, confirm that ROCm identifies all of the Navi48 GPUs installed:

 ```
 /opt/rocm-6.4.0/bin/rocm-smi